verdimrc/linuxcfg/.vscode/README.md

 The remaining entries in `settings.json` are for other sample configurations.
 A particular call-out is to switch to the light color scheme on Python datascience (e.g., Jupyter notebooks, Python interactive).

 Sample extensions are contained in `extensions.list` and `install-ext.sh` files.

+Add `-i extensions-suite.list` or `-i extensions-optionals.list` to install additional extensions -- refer to the comments inside those `.list` files for the detail of the optional extensions.